-The proposed development includes:
+The proposed development options include:

-- construction of new cell blocks at the existing facility;
+- construction of new cell blocks at the existing facility

-- the construction of cells at a new greenfield site;
+- the construction of cells at a new greenfield site

-- reform options to reduce forecast demand; and
+- reform options to reduce forecast demand, and

 - upgraded and expanded prisoner support services facilities.